Upstate New York: Early history

-Before the arrival of Europeans, the area was long inhabited by Iroquoian-speaking people (mainly west of the Hudson and around the Great Lakes) and Algonquian-speaking people (mainly east of the Hudson).
+Before the arrival of Europeans, the area was long inhabited by Iroquoian-speaking people, mainly west of the Hudson River and around the Great Lakes and Algonquian-speaking people, mainly east of the Hudson River.
 The conflict between the two peoples continued through the period of early European colonization, and the French, Dutch and English tended to ally with their trading partners among the indigenous peoples.
 The Haudenosaunee or Iroquois confederacy of the Five (later Six) Nations was a powerful force in its home territory.
+The Mohawk referred to the present-day area as Kanienkeh ("the Land of the Flint"), the Mohawk name for their homeland.

 The Five Nations' territory extended from the Mohawk River Valley through the western part of the state and into current Pennsylvania.
 From this home base they also controlled at various times large swaths of additional territory throughout what is now the northeastern United States.
 The Guswhenta (Two Row Wampum Treaty), made with the Dutch government in 1613, codified relations between the Haudenosaunee and European colonizers, and formed the basis of subsequent treaties.

 In the mid-17th century, during the Beaver Wars, the Iroquois were victorious and dominated the tribes of Neutral Indians, Wenrohronon and the Erie Indians in western New York.
 Survivors were mostly assimilated into the Seneca people of the Iroquois; some are believed to have escaped to South Carolina, where they merged with other Indian tribes.

 The region was important from the first days of both French and Dutch colonization in the seventeenth century.
 The New Netherland colony encompassed the Hudson Valley from Manhattan island north to the confluence of the Hudson and Mohawk rivers, where Fort Orange (later Albany) was established in 1624.
 The fort at Schenectady was built in 1661.
 The upper Hudson Valley was the center of much of the colony's fur trade, which was highly lucrative, serving a demand for furs in Europe.

 North and west of New Netherland, the French established trading posts along the St. Lawrence River and as far south as the shores of Onondaga Lake.
 They found both trading and proselytizing difficult among the Haudenosaunee, as Samuel de Champlain had alienated the Haudenosaunee during military forays from New France.
 In the 1640s, three French Jesuit missionaries to New France—St. René Goupil, St. Isaac Jogues, and St. Jean de Lalande—were killed near the Mohawk village of Ossernenon, which was located at the confluence of the Schoharie and Mohawk rivers, where the modern hamlet of Auriesville was later developed.
 They are considered to be the first three U.S. saints.